 - Learning support staff mentor staff and students in accessing the adjustments required to make learning accessible.

 Learning Support in the Junior School

 - Small group and 1:1 remedial reading programs, including Minilit, Multilit, Read Live and the Reading Tutor program.

 - Stage Literacy and Numeracy groups that allow for focused skill development in these subjects multiple times a week.

-- A well-resourced sensory room with a program run by a qualified occupational therapist.
+- A well-resourced sensory room run by our highly trained staff.

 - Arrangements with external professionals (including speech therapists and occupational therapists) to visit our school on a regular basis to provide services to students who have NDIS approval.

 - Support staff and school psychologists provide care at drop off and pick up for students experiencing separation anxiety.

 - Standardised testing with all K-6 students at regular intervals to identify areas of need and allocation of support.